On the Enabling of Multi-receiver Communications with Reconfigurable Intelligent Surfaces: Phase-Only Metasurface Coding for Anomalous Reflection in Multiple Directions

-where $\partial_x\Phi$ and $\partial_y\Phi$ describe the imposed phase profiles in the $x$ and $y$ directions, respectively, and the subscripts $i$ and $r$ denote incident and reflected waves, respectively. $k$ is the wavenumber and reflection position in the far-field is implied with pairs of angle variable $\theta_r$ and $\phi_r$ in a spherical coordinate system.
-Assuming air as the host medium the required phase profile for $mn$-th unit cell reads \cite{9109701}
+where $\partial_x\Phi$ and $\partial_y\Phi$ describe the imposed phase profiles in the $x$ and $y$ directions, respectively, and the subscripts $i$ and $r$ denote incident and reflected waves, respectively.
+Reflection position in the far-field is implied with pairs of angle variable $\theta_r$ and $\phi_r$ in a spherical coordinate system.
+Thus, the required phase profile for $mn$-th unit cell reads \cite{9109701}

 where $D_u$ is the length of a square unit cell, $\lambda_0$ is the wavelength in free space, and $m$ and $n$ are the indexes of the $mn$-th unit cell.
 According to the number of unit cell states $N_{s}$ and the phase gradient profile, we applied adaptive mapping such that the nearest available state registered to the unit cell.
 Using phase gradient described in Equation (\ref{eq:phimn}), we can encode the \ac{MS} to reflect the beam toward an arbitrary reflection angle $(\theta_r,\phi_r)$.